richmahn/en_tn/rev/18/intro.md

 #### Structure and formatting ####

-Chapter 19 will continue the material contained in this chapter and both should be seen as a single unit.

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
-The ULB does this with the poetry in 19:1-8.
+The ULB does this with verses 1-8.

 #### Special concepts in this chapter ####

 ##### Prophecy #####

-The angel gives a prophecy about the fall of Babylon.
-It is spoken of as having already happened even though it had not yet happened.
-This was common in prophecy and emphasizes the inevitability of the coming judgment.
-It is also prophesied that the people will lament over the fall of Babylon.
+The angel prophesies about Babylon falling, which here means being destroyed.
+It is spoken of as having already happened.
+This is common in prophecy.
+It emphasizes that the coming judgment will certainly happen.
+The angel also prophesies that the people will lament over Babylon falling.
 (See: [[rc://en/tw/dict/bible/kt/prophet]] and [[rc://en/tw/dict/bible/kt/judge]] and [[rc://en/ta/man/translate/writing-apocalypticwriting]])

 #### Important figures of speech in this chapter ####

 ##### Metaphors #####

-Metaphors are frequently used in prophecy.
-This chapter forms a slight break in the apocalyptic style of the book of Revelation overall.
+Prophecy frequently uses metaphors.
+This chapter has a slightly different apocalyptic style than the Book of Revelation overall.
 (See: [[rc://en/ta/man/translate/figs-metaphor]])

 ## Links: ##